p-prakhar/ppDEX/README.md

 ppDEX is a protocol for automated token exchange on Ethereum.
-It is designed around ease-of-use, gas efficiency, censorship resistance, and zero rent extraction.
+It is designed around ease-of-use, censorship resistance, and zero rent extraction.
 It is useful for traders and functions particularily well as a component of other smart contracts which require guaranteed on-chain liquidity.